Toward a Shared Goal: Uniting Researchers, Providers, and Community to Promote a Better Understanding of MAPs

 - Pay It Forward (optional): If you’re able, please consider adding a donation of any amount to your registration.
 Your contribution will help cover the cost for someone who might not otherwise be able to attend.
 Thank you for helping build a more inclusive and supportive space.

-Underrepresented Groups: 10% discount for BIPOC, Trans/Non-binary/gender diverse, and Minor-Attracted women.
+Underrepresented Groups: 10% discount on the standard tier for BIPOC, Trans/Non-binary/gender diverse, and Minor-Attracted women.
 Use the discount code UNDERREP.

 Important Deadlines: